DUP under mounting pressure to drop Assembly veto to let organ donor law pass

 On Thursday, former DUP first minister Paul Givan said the party would meet on Monday to consider its position.

-The issue is expected to come to a head next week as Sinn Fein has initiated a motion to recall the Assembly in an attempt to get a new Speaker elected.
+The issue will come to a head next Tuesday when the Assembly will be recalled in the latest attempt to get a new Speaker elected.

+The recall petition submitted by party vice president Michelle O’Neill also calls on MLAs to debate whether the Assembly should support the commencement of the opt-out legislation.

 Several previous recalls of the Assembly have all ended in failure due to the DUP’s stance on preventing the election of a Speaker.